If your newborn needs a tracheostomy, as parents, you may be confused, concerned, and scared about why and what to do next.

-Understanding why your child needed a tracheostomy performed is the first step in getting them the best care.
+Understanding why your child needs a tracheostomy performed is the first step in getting them the best care.

-Every baby has a trachea in his or her throat which is the tube-like structure that allows air to pass through the throat to the lungs.
+Every baby has a trachea in the throat, a tube-like structure that allows air to pass through the throat to the lungs.

-If there is mucus or a blockage in the tube, your infant would struggle to breathe.
-A tracheostomy is a surgical procedure in which a doctor places a tube down your child’s trachea, and the tube breathes for him or her.
+If there is mucus or a blockage in the tube, your infant will struggle to breathe.
+A tracheostomy is a surgical procedure in which a doctor places a tube down your child’s trachea, and the tube breathes for them.

-During the procedure, a surgeon places a tracheostomy tube by making an incision into the stoma, which is the front of the neck.
-While it’s gruesome to think about, at a basic level it’s a tube that is connected to a hole in the neck that allows safe breathing for your infant.
+During the procedure, a surgeon places a tracheostomy tube by incision into the stoma, which is the front of the neck.
+While it’s upsetting to think about, at a basic level, it’s a tube connected to a hole in the neck that allows safe breathing for your infant.

 There are a few reasons your baby may need a tracheostomy, but some of the most common ones are: